bertofurth/Seagate-Central-Utils/minidlna/README-minidlna.md

 ### Force a content rescan or database rebuild
-Under normal circumstances miniDLNA should automatically detect any changes to media added or removed and adjust it's database accordingly.
+Under normal circumstances miniDLNA should automatically detect any changes to media added or removed and adjust its database accordingly.

-If for some reason media is not being scanned autmatically then miniDLNA can be commanded to perform a manual scan of it's configured content folders with the following sequence of commands issued with root privileges.
+If for some reason new media is not being detected automatically then miniDLNA can be forced to perform a manual re-scan of the configured content folders.
+Issue the following sequence of commands issued with root privileges.

     /etc/init.d/minidlna-init.sh stop
     /etc/init.d/minidlna-init.sh rescan

-If a more severe problem occurs where the miniDLNA database becomes corrupted the database can be forced to be rebuilt with the following sequence of commands.
+If a more severe problem occurs where the miniDLNA database becomes corrupted, the database can be forced to be rebuilt with the following sequence of commands.

     /etc/init.d/minidlna-init.sh stop
     /etc/init.d/minidlna-init.sh rebuild

-Once final troubleshooting step in this regard would be to stop the minidlna service, manually delete the database, then restart the service which would then rebuild the database automatically
+Another troubleshooting step in this regard would be to stop the miniDLNA service, manually delete the database, then restart the service which would then rebuild the database automatically

     /etc/init.d/minidlna-init.sh stop
     rm -rf /Data/minidlna/files.db
     /etc/init.d/minidlna-init.sh start

-BERTO
 ## Comparison of miniDLNA and Twonky
-### Open Source
+### miniDLNA is Open Source software
 miniDLNA is an open source product whereas Twonky is proprietary and closed source.
 There's no guarantee that Twonky will continue to support future formats of media files whereas new versions of